Hiking in Scotland – 12 Days

 Kilts, bagpipes, single malts, highland battles, lochs, and legendary monsters.
 Absorb the symbols of Scotland and go afield, tramping Scotland’s bonny trails.
 With three levels of adventure (easy, medium, or difficult), you can stroll about or storm the highlands!
 Five days of hiking combined with spectacular sightseeing, this tour offers the best of both worlds!

 Pitlochry’s trails weave through moorland to the Falls of Bruar.
-The Walk at Hermitage follows the River Braan to Ossian’s Hall, a stone pavilion built over a gorge in 1750 that provides stunning views.
-At Culloden Moor, site of the bloody battle between Jacobite clansmen and the British army, we’ll stand where 1,200 Highlanders (bearing Lochaber axes, and pitchforks) lost their lives in 1746.
+At Culloden Moor, site of the bloody battle between Jacobite clansmen and the British army, you will stand where 1,200 Highlanders (bearing Lochaber axes, and pitchforks) lost their lives in 1746.
 Sombre Clava Cairns is a 4,000-year-old cemetery surrounded by a ring of sacred standing stones.
 Legendary Loch Ness overflows with mythical tales of sea monsters, history, and gorgeous views.
 The Loch contains more fresh water than all the lakes in England and Wales combined!
-We’ll sail through Scotland’s Great Glen and visit the crumbling bones of Urquhart Castle, one of Scotland’s most popular attractions.
+You’ll sail through Scotland’s Great Glen and visit the crumbling bones of Urquhart Castle, one of Scotland’s most popular attractions.

-The dramatic Scottish landscape rolls out green for miles, calling us to hike the highlands!
-For five days, we’ll explore glens, streams, and lochs.
-We’ll walk along ancient “coffin routes,” through meadows and wooded gorges, past giant boulders and castle ruins.
-We’ll climb steep gullies and ridges, over wire bridges, and higher still to the weightless air of Scotland’s magnificent peaks.
+The dramatic Scottish landscape rolls out green for miles, calling you to hike the highlands!
+For five days, explore glens, streams, and lochs.
+You’ll walk along ancient “coffin routes,” through meadows and wooded gorges, past giant boulders and castle ruins.
+You’ll climb steep gullies and ridges, over wire bridges, and higher still to the weightless air of Scotland’s magnificent peaks.

 Glencoe means “Valley of Weeping,” which aptly describes the beauty of Scotland’s grandest and most famous Glen.
 It is dominated by three massive spurs, known as the Three Sisters, and enclosed by the steep Aonach Eagach ridge.